fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-compute-linux-lab.md

 ```
 top
 ```
+### Sample output

-The output will probably be very different from yours:
+The output will probably be different from yours:
 ![top](./img/biti-ipm-compute-linux-top.png)

 The first five lines (also called the Header Block) provide a summary about the processes on the server.
 The Header Block is followed by a table  (the Process Table) with information about each individual process.